 We love these questions because it means people are becoming conscious of the massive amounts of food packaging waste we create and agree we need solutions for it.

-You’ve put care into creating your signature juice line or cold coffee drink.
+You’ve put care into creating your signature line of juices, to go cocktails or cold coffee drinks.
 You’ve picked the highest quality ingredients and perfected your recipes through trial and error.
 Your juices and smoothies are healthy for your customers and for the environment.
 Use the same attention to detail when shopping for packaging to match.
-Here’s what to look for to select the right bottling for your delicious creations.
+Here’s what to look for to select the right bottling options for your delicious creations.

 The future of the environment looks a little brighter after Dunkin' Donuts announced it is phasing out the use of polystyrene foam cups for its hot beverage products.
 Dunkin' Donuts said their more than 9,000 U.S. restaurants will shift to Sustainable Forestry Initiative Standard certified paper cups by the year 2020.
 According to Dunkin' Donuts, the corporate shift will remove approximately 1 billion foam coffee cups from the waste system each year, which equates to more than 79 cups-per-minute.